whitehara/kernel-patch-fedora/README.md

 ```
 See [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) for details.

-If you want to try some custom kernels, you may also check my other project.
+If you want to try some custom kernels, you may also check my other projects.
 - Tkg patches and AMD Zen2+ optimized kernel: [kernel-tkg-zen2](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg-zen2)
 - Tkg patches, AMD Zen2+ optimized and preemptive kernel:  [kernel-tkg-zen2-preempt](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg-zen2-preempt)
+- Tkg patches, Intel Alder Lake+ optimized and preemptive kernel:  [kernel-tkg-alderlake-preempt](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg-alderlake-preempt)

 Files in the kernel-local folder are used in these custom kernel projects.